Tuesday, May 4, 2021 | 6:30 PM – 8:00 PM CDT | Online Event

 Become a Block Ambassador/Organize a Block Club

-- Check out the Block Ambassador Handbook!
+Check out a newly updated version of the Block Ambassador Handbook here!

 - Learn more about registering your block for National Night Out here.

 - Rent street barricades from MGCC for your summer block party (not valid on National Night Out)

 - Make your block club party zero waste with these tips from the City of Saint Paul!

 - Rent ClearStream Containers from MGCC for your block party, learn how here.

 - A Block Club is a group of neighbors living within one or more city blocks who gather regularly to socialize, address common concerns, promote communication and improve block safety.